Resident Evil 3: Nemesis: Ports and re-releases

 Resident Evil 3 was ported to the Microsoft Windows and Dreamcast platforms in 2000, featuring enhanced 3D character models and higher resolution graphics.
 The Dreamcast version includes more alternate costumes than in the PlayStation version.
 Critical reception for these ports was not as positive.
 The Microsoft Windows version was criticized for not being optimized for keyboard and mouse and for not letting players save their progress at any time.
-Critics noted that some of the pre-rendered backgrounds in the Dreamcast version of the game were not improved, resulting in them looking not as good as the PlayStation version's due to the Dreamcast's higher graphic fidelity.
+Critics noted that some of the pre-rendered backgrounds in the Dreamcast version were not improved, resulting in them looking not as good as the PlayStation version's due to the Dreamcast's higher graphic fidelity.
 CVG generally praised the Dreamcast version, but admitted that the difference in graphical quality between Resident Evil 3 and Code: Veronica was very large.

-A GameCube version of the game was released in 2003 as part of an exclusivity agreement between Capcom and Nintendo.
+A GameCube version was released in 2003 as part of an exclusivity agreement between Capcom and Nintendo.
 It received mixed reviews from critics and was mainly criticized for its relatively high retail price and outdated graphics.
-AllGame noted that the fact that the game was not priced as a budget title could mislead buyers into thinking that it was an enhanced update similar to the 2002 Resident Evil on the GameCube.
-GamePro remarked that, while the game's graphics on the GameCube were not like those of the 2002 Resident Evil or Resident Evil Zero, they were better-looking than previous versions of the game.
-As of November 2003, 41,395 copies of the GameCube version had been sold in the U.S. Resident Evil 3 was digitally released on the PlayStation Network in Japan in 2008 and North America in 2009, allowing PlayStation 3 and PlayStation Portable users to play the PlayStation version of the game via emulation.
+AllGame said that the fact that it was not priced as a budget title could mislead buyers into thinking that it was an enhanced update similar to the 2002 Resident Evil on the GameCube.
+GamePro remarked that, while the graphics on the GameCube were not like those of the 2002 Resident Evil or Resident Evil Zero, they were better-looking than previous versions.
+As of November 2003, 41,395 copies of the GameCube version had been sold in the U.S. Resident Evil 3 was digitally released on the PlayStation Network in Japan in 2008 and North America in 2009, allowing PlayStation 3 and PlayStation Portable users to play the PlayStation version via emulation.

 On June 26, 2024, Resident Evil was released on GOG.com, with Resident Evil 2 released on August 27, and Resident Evil 3: Nemesis released on September 25.
-The titles were sold both individually and as a $24.99 bundle.
-The game will get enhanced 3D character models and higher-resolution graphics on its release.

-On August 19, 2025, Resident Evil 2 and Resident Evil 3: Nemesis released on the PlayStation 4 and 5 platforms.
+They were sold both individually and as a $24.99 bundle.
+They will include enhanced 3D character models and higher-resolution graphics on its release.
+On August 19, 2025, Resident Evil 2 and Resident Evil 3: Nemesis was released on the PlayStation 4 and 5.

 Remake

-A remake, entitled Resident Evil 3, was released in 2020.
-The game is played from an over-the-shoulder, third-person perspective and runs on Capcom's proprietary RE Engine.
-Although it features the same premise as the original game, many parts were rearranged in favor of a more focused story.
-Some features such as the original game's multiple endings, several locations and The Mercenaries - Operation: Mad Jackal mode were removed.
-The game received generally positive reviews from critics.
+A remake, Resident Evil 3, was released in 2020.
+It is played from an over-the-shoulder perspective and runs on Capcom's proprietary RE Engine.
+Many parts were rearranged in favor of a more focused story.
+Some features, such as the multiple endings, several locations and the Mercenaries mode were removed.
+It received generally positive reviews.